Disabilities, Learning Challenges, and Educational Tips

 • Celebrate small victories to motivate the child and reduce anxiety.

-Tailoring assignments with these strategies can help the child stay engaged and successfully complete tasks despite communication challenges.
+Tailoring tasks and assignments for a child with dysphasia or aphasia using these strategies can help the child stay engaged and complete tasks despite communication challenges.

 Educational Tags